Thornycroft Hathi: Transmission

 Four wheel drive for heavy vehicles in this period was difficult and the Hathi used a complex arrangement of bevel gears to transmit drive through the steering joints of the front axle.
 Rather than the now–common system of articulated drive shafts to the front hubs (the shaft either inside an axle casing or external), fixed shafts were used.
 Shafts inside the axle casing carried power to the ends of the axle, then a bevel gear drove a short vertical shaft running through the steering kingpin.
 A further bevel on the outer part of the hub carrier (the part moving with the steering) drove the hub itself.
+To save weight, the axle casings were cast in aluminium.

 The constant velocity joint used to make modern articulated drive shafts was unheard of as yet and even the simpler Hooke-type universal joint wasn't yet in common use.
 Thornycroft's usual practice for prop shafts at the time was to use a flexible leather disk joint.
-To save weight, the axle casings were cast in aluminium.